callahantiff/PheKnowLator/README.rst

 .. |pip| |downloads|

-PheKnowLator (Phenotype Knowledge Translator) is a fully automated Python 3 library explicitly designed for optimized construction of semantically-rich, large-scale, biomedical KGs from complex heterogeneous data.
+PheKnowLator (Phenotype Knowledge Translator) or ``pkt_kg`` is a fully automated Python 3 library explicitly designed for optimized construction of semantically-rich, large-scale, biomedical knowlede graphs from complex heterogeneous data.
 Detailed information regarding this project can be found on the project `Wiki`_.

 **This is a Reproducible Research Repository:** For detailed information on how we use GitHub as a reproducible research platform, click `here`_.